Kerri S. Remmel M.D., Ph.D.

 Diplomat, American Board of Psychiatry and Neurology

-Dr. Remmel is the Associate Dean for Clinical Development and Regionalization as well as the Director of the University of Louisville Stroke Program.
+Dr. Remmel is the Chair of the University of Louisville Department of Neurology, as well as the Director of the University of Louisville Stroke Center.
 She received her PhD in Communication Disorders and Linguistics at Louisiana State University.
 In 1985 she opened her own private Speech Pathology practice.
 It was her experience in rehabilitating patients that she developed her passion for treating stroke patients.
 This propelled her to seek a medical degree.
 In 2000 she joined the Neurology faculty to develop the stroke program at the University of Louisville.

 Dr. Remmel is a Board Certified Neurologist and fellow of the American Academy of Neurology.
 She serves as the State Stroke Champion for Kentucky and has been successful in working with the State Department for Public Health to assess the knowledge of stroke prevention, treatment and rehabilitation in Kentucky and implement plans to develop stroke systems of care within the state by working with the state government to pass Resolutions in the Legislature.
 In addition, she serves on the local board of the American Heart Association, National Stroke Association, and is a member of the Stroke Belt Consortium.